Achmad96/Achmad96/README.md

 # Hi there 👋 I'm Ahmad

 <!-- About personal -->

-- 📘 My hobbies are codes, memes and musics
+## About me
-- ❓ I also like to making a film 🎬 and editing video too
+- ❤️️ I like to playing piano and code
-- 📩 You can reach me at totsukamail3278@gmail.com
+- 🤗 My dream is to become the CEO of a company

-## 🏆 Most used languages
+## 🏆 My statistics

 <!-- Most languages -->